Hip-hop culture: Fashion

 Clothing, hair and other styles have been a big part of hip hop's social and cultural impact since the 1970s.
 Although the styles have changed over the decades, distinctive urban apparel and looks have been an important way for rappers, breakdancers and other hip hop community members to express themselves.
 As the hip hop music genre's popularity increased, so did the effect of its fashion.

-While there were early items synonymous with hip hop that crossed over into the mainstream culture, like Run-DMC's affinity for Adidas or the Wu-Tang Clan's championing of Clarks' Wallabees, it wasn't until its commercial peak that hip hop fashion became influential.
+While there were early items synonymous with hip hop that crossed over into the mainstream culture, like Run-DMC's affinity for Adidas or the Wu-Tang Clan's championing of Clarks' Wallabees, it was not until its commercial peak that hip hop fashion became influential.
 Starting in the mid- to late 1990s, hip hop culture embraced some major designers and established a new connection with classic fashion.

 Brands such as Ralph Lauren, Calvin Klein and Tommy Hilfiger all tapped into hip hop culture and gave very little in return.
 Moving into the new millennium, hip hop fashion consisted of baggy shirts, jeans, and jerseys.
 As names like Pharrell and Jay-Z started their own clothing lines and still others like Kanye West linked up with designers like Louis Vuitton, the clothes got tighter, more classically fashionable, and expensive.
 Artists like West also began to stray away from wearing the jerseys and began wearing what was called "preppy" clothing.

 As hip hop has a seen a shift in the means by which its artists express their masculinity, from violence and intimidation to wealth-flaunting and entrepreneurship, it has also seen the emergence of rapper branding.
 The modern-day hip hop artist is no longer limited to music serving as their sole occupation or source of income.
 By the early 1990s, major apparel companies "[had] realized the economic potential of tapping into hip hop culture ...
 Tommy Hilfiger was one of the first major fashion designer[s] who actively courted rappers as a way of promoting his street wear".

 By joining forces, the artist and the corporation are able to jointly benefit from each other's resources.
 Hip Hop artists are trend-setters and taste-makers.
 Their fans range from minority groups who can relate to their professed struggles to majority groups who cannot truly relate but like to "consume the fantasy of living a more masculine life".

 The rappers provide the "cool, hip" factor while the corporations deliver the product, advertising, and financial assets.
 Tommy Hilfiger, one of the first mainstream designers to actively court rappers as a way of promoting his street wear, serves a prototypical example of the hip hip/fashion collaborations:

 Artists now use brands as a means of supplemental income to their music or are creating and expanding their own brands that become their primary source of income.
 As Harry Elam explains, there has been a movement "from the incorporation and redefinition of existing trends to actually designing and marketing products as hip hop fashion".